 Building sustainable houses in Rwanda to enhance wellness, stability, and a resilient future.
 We are improving living conditions, creating local jobs, and growing a self-sustaining community of Inshuti.

-We believe housing is a human right.
+We believe that housing is a human right.
 Everyone deserves refuge from the elements and to raise their children in a safe and sanitary environment.
-It is our vision that once the fundamental need for shelter has been met, the families who dwell in these homes will have the opportunity to start building their own independent lives.
+How does one escape the endless cycle of poverty when they are homeless, earning just a few dollars a week?
+We envision a world where every family can enjoy safety, security, independence, and a sustainable livelihood once the fundamental need for shelter has been met.

-Inshuti of Rwanda is dedicated to providing shelter to genocide survivors, single mothers, hard-working father families and disabled indivduals living in deplorable conditions due to a lack of resources.
+Inshuti of Rwanda is dedicated to providing shelter to genocide survivors, single mothers, hard-working father families, and disabled individuals living in deplorable conditions due to a lack of resources.
 Our families typically have three or more school-age children.
 By focusing on younger families, our houses will have a longer-lasting impact by improving their lives early on.

 We are committed to creating local jobs by employing a 100% Rwandan team to conduct our programming.
-Through our house-building projects we are providing over 150 stable jobs with livable wages for the Inshuti community.
-Our two-prong approach to community development provides houses to those living in deplorable conditions and ensures employment for families to support themselves.
+Through our house-building projects, we are providing over 150 stable jobs with livable wages for the Inshuti community.
+Our two-pronged approach to community development provides houses to those living in deplorable conditions and ensures employment for families to support themselves.

 Inshuti families are the foundation of who we are.
 Our goal is to provide housing to families living in deplorable conditions due to a lack of resources.